numtide/freelancer-toolbox/docs/countries/germany.md

 - Good at parsing PDF invoices
 - Can submit VAT reports directly to the tax office (Umsatzsteuervoranmeldung)
 - API available for automation
+- Calculate all form fields for the yearly 'Einnahmenüberschussrechnung'

 In Germany, have your health insurance charge from your business account since it's a tax-relevant expense.

+## Tax Software

+Sevdesk provides the field mappings needed to fill out [Elster](https://www.elster.de) directly.
+Most of us are also using [Wiso](https://www.buhl.de/mein-buhlkonto/) on top, since it provides additional consistency checks.
+We usually don't every single buisness transaction also into Wise, but instead use the "total" fields.
+This works well except for "Abschreibungstabellen" (write-off), which are more manual labour.

 ## Toolbox Integration